neogeographica/quakestarter/docsource/maps_and_mods/explore_more.rst

 DIY
 ---

 Once you're familiar with how Quake maps and mods work, it's not rocket science to install them yourself.
-The main two things to be aware of are 1) the best place to find singleplayer Quake content is at Quaddicted_, and 2) you can also watch for new releases at `the func_msgboard forum`_.
+The main three things to be aware of are 1) historically the best place to find singleplayer Quake content is at Quaddicted_, 2) `Slipgate Sightseer`_ is a new community site with a lot of initial buzz, and 3) you can also watch for new releases at `the func_msgboard forum`_.

 When you download an addon, it sometimes consists of a bunch of files that are meant to be placed inside a new mod folder in your Quake installation.
 If this is the case then there should be a readme file included that tells you this.
 (Usually it's obvious anyway.)